bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closers gives you the ability to access other variables or functions that comes before the function that you are creating.It also gives you the ability to access functions after they have been closed.

 2. Study the following code, then answer the questions below.

 ```js